computer-geek64/accessible-audio-keyboard/README.md

 * **1x** Display for Raspberry Pi 3 Model B+
 * **1x** Analog speaker for Raspberry Pi 3 Model B+

+For a complete list of parts, see the [parts-list.md](/docs/parts-list.md) file.

 ### Prerequisites
 After obtaining the previous items, install a Linux or Unix operating system (preferrably [Raspbian](https://www.raspberrypi.org/downloads/raspbian/)).